Etruel-Developments/flash-cache/readme.txt

     It allows keep the content in the cache updating instantaneously when is modified, for example, when a new post is added, it creates a cache object of the post and it can refresh other pages automatically as the homepage.
     In addition to optimizing the cache on the server, it manages the cache in the web browser improving the performance in client-side and server-side.
     It allows to make a preload of the entire website, to keep a cache of all the site optimized and configurable.
-    The majority of the cache plugins in WordPress break the website structure, and this brings problems at the time of move the websites to another hosting or domain.
+    Most of the cache plugins in WordPress break the website structure, and this brings problems at the time of move the websites to another hosting or domain.
 This problem doesn’t exist with Flash Cache.
 You only need to deactivate the cache and the plugin you can change the hosting of the website and reinstalled the Flash Cache without problems.

 == Installation ==